Home > Blog > House Sitting France

 Bottom Line

 What France offers beyond that is harder to summarise.
 A month in the Alps with two cats who needed almost nothing from us, a bakery that became part of the daily routine, a lake twenty minutes away with a hundred-times fuel economy swing on the road there and back.
-Five months in a Breton village of one hundred people, with the Atlantic coast an hour in one direction and a walled medieval city in the other.
-Neither sit was dramatic.
-Both were only possible because we were not paying for accommodation.
+Ten days in Provence with a dog working through separation anxiety, a cat who barely noticed us, and a pizza dinner that felt like the first proper meal after two months on the road.

 Build a strong profile.
 Apply specifically.
 Learn some French.

-• What is the best house sitting website for France?
+What is the best house sitting website for France?

-• Do house sitters in France get paid?
+Do house sitters in France get paid?

 No. The standard arrangement is an unpaid exchange: pet care and home security in return for free accommodation.
 Professional paid pet sitting operates through different channels.

-• Can I house sit in France without a visa?
+Can I house sit in France without a visa?

 EU citizens enter freely.
 Non-EU visitors typically use a Schengen tourist visa allowing 90 days within a 180-day period.
 House sitting is an unpaid exchange and generally falls under tourism.
 Check current requirements for your nationality before travelling.
 Visa rules change.

-• Do I need to speak French to house sit in France?
+Do I need to speak French to house sit in France?

 Not fluently, but basic French is strongly advisable.
 In rural areas and on Nomador sits specifically, some French is close to essential for daily life.
 More importantly, the effort to speak even a little French changes how people treat you.
 It is one of the higher-return investments you can make before a France trip.

-• Is a car necessary for house sitting in France?
+Is a car necessary for house sitting in France?

 Depends entirely on location.
 Paris, Lyon, and Bordeaux have excellent public transport and do not require a car.
 The Alps, Brittany, Provence, and most rural sits require one.
 Confirm with the homeowner during the video call whether their vehicle is available.

-• How competitive is house sitting in France?
+How competitive is house sitting in France?

 Variable by region.
 Paris and the Côte d'Azur are highly competitive.
 Brittany, the Loire Valley, and smaller Alpine villages are manageable for newer sitters.
-Build your first reviews in lower-competition regions before applying to Paris
+Build your first reviews in lower-competition regions before applying to Paris.